-Base Blend No. 2: Meadow Blend – this is our signature blend at the Sourdough School and the very first Botanical Blend to be launched and available for sale.
+Base Blend No. 2: Meadow Blend Flour – this is our signature blend at the Sourdough School and the very first Botanical Blend Flour to be launched and available for sale.
 This is our base blend made with spelt, einkorn, emmer, barley, naked oats, poppy seeds, buckwheat, linseed, dried peas, dried edible meadow flowers, cornflower, mallow flower, rose petals & dried nettles.
-All our blends are designed so that you can mill them yourself.

 - Naked oats